1821 Info 1g: Caleb Crompton

 Note: George Flewin, the brick maker, married Jane Betsy Blackman, born Wilmington, Kent in 1826 and died Ballarat 25 March 1901.
 Possibly the sister of John Blackman, born 1821 and progenitor of the Blackmans of Miners Rest clan.

-Source: With thanks to Glen Crompton, late Mayor and now Councillor of Ballarat, whose great grandfather once owned Henderson's Grand Junction
+Source: With thanks to Glen Crompton, late Mayor and in 2015 a Councillor of Ballarat, whose great grandfather once owned Henderson's Grand Junction

 Dowling Forest Racecourse